rafdspace/gotcha-catch-em-all/README.md

 ### `/` - Homepage

 Page shows a list pokemons that can be captured.
-In this page a list of pokemon card consists of name, image, and total of pokemons you have.
+In this page you can see a list of pokemon cards consist of name, image, and total of pokemons you have.

 ### `/pokemon/:species` - Detail pokemon page